 For example, you could watch something on Hulu with Live TV from the living room and your kids could watch something else in the basement.

-For some context, my internet service is for download speeds up to 60 Mbps.
-That’s plenty fast for Hulu.
-The provider recommends 8 Mbps for live TV streaming.
+For some context, my internet service has download speeds of up to 300 Mbps.
+Hulu Live recommends a download speed of 8 Mbps for a “consistent, quality viewing experience.”

 You can check your download speed for free at SpeedTest.net and Speedof.me.